Bot Detection

 0.1s

-The device fingerprint reveals headless Chrome with an impossible hardware profile.
+The device fingerprint reveals headless Chrome on a hardware profile nobody ever shipped.
 The Humanity score drops to 8.

 0.2s

 The visitor submits a login attempt just 50ms after the page finished loading.
-No human types credentials that fast.
+Nobody types credentials at that speed.
 The Behavior score drops to 12.
 Two more login attempts follow within the next 200ms, each with different credentials.

 Seconds later